 If you don’t have time to write your daily quota of 1000 words, write 100 words instead.

 Sticking to your schedule is one of the important steps in the 10 step system we will cover in the second half of this post.
-The cumulative impact of consistently sticking to your habits even if it is in small ways has a big influence in your long term success of building your identity and forming new habits.
+The cumulative impact of consistently sticking to your habits even if it is in small ways has a big influence on your long-term success of building your identity and forming new habits.

 How To Make A Habit With If _ Then _ Principle